OpenFn/lightning/README.md

 We also have `test.watch` installed which can be used to rerun the tests on file changes.

-### Generating Documentation

-You can generate the HTML and EPUB documentation locally using:

-`mix docs` and opening `doc/index.html` in your browser.

 ## Troubleshooting

 ### Trouble with environment variables